 National Lightning Detection Network (NLDN)

-The University at Albany, State University of New York, through a cooperative agreement with Vaisala, offers data from the National Lightning Detection Network (NLDN) to universities over the Internet.
-These data are available at no cost for education and research, under constraints established by Vaisala and SUNY-Albany and outlined below.
+The University at Albany, State University of New York, through a cooperative agreement with Vaisala, offers a real-time LDM data feed from the National Lightning Detection Network (NLDN) to United States-based colleges and universities.
+This feed is available at no cost for education and research, under constraints established by Vaisala and the University at Albany, SUNY.
+Please note that UAlbany is only able to provide real-time NLDN data.
+Please contact Vaisala for information regarding requests for archived data.

 he University at Albany controls LDM access to the NLDN data.
 Vaisala's policy prohibits redistribution-of or financial gain-from the NLDN data.